redox-os/book/src/podman-build.md

     REPO_BINARY=1
     ```

  5. Build the system.
-For the first time, it may take about 20 minutes depending on network condition.
+The time needed in the first execution depends on computer, system, and network performance/condition.

     ```sh
     time make all